[Published as guest on summerdays.com.vn in 06/2020, updated 05/2021]

 Vietnam: Free-Trade and Trade-War Benefits

-Although the Trump-China trade war had soured trade during 2017-2020, this didn’t hinder Vietnam’s success in finalizing two major free-trade agreements.
+During the deterioration of the USA-China relationship since Trump’s trade-war starting in 2017, Vietnam has been busy finalizing major free-trade agreements.
 For instance, the 11-country ‘Comprehensive and Progressive Trans-Pacific Partnership’ (CPTPP) is a landmark trade pact which includes Vietnam, Canada, Australia, Japan, and others (some anticipate that the USA will eventually join as well).
 In 2020, Vietnam also signed a major free-trade agreement with the EU.

 Vietnam Ditches the “Zero Covid” Policy – Open for Business in 2022